DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 After having [Matteo Collina](https://twitter.com/matteocollina) come to a [TKYT session to teach me Platformatic DB](https://youtu.be/iDgE0OVeBWo), I was keen on checking out [Platformatic](https://platformatic.dev/) - a tech(and company) that aims to remove the friction of day-to-day backend development by providing a suite of open-source tools.

-And since it's been a while I wrote this sort of guide article, I decided to build a polls API using one of the platformatic tools - Platformatic DB
+Since it's been a while I wrote a guide article, and with **Platformatic inviting me to participate in ther Launch Week**, I decided to build a polls API using one of the Platformatic tools - Platformatic DB

 ## What is Platformatic DB?